airblade/quo_vadis/README.md

 * PUT the parameter `:password` to `change_password_url(params[:token])`

-## Customisation

-You can customise the flash messages and mailer from/subject in `config/locales/quo_vadis.en.yml`.

-You can customise the sign-in and sign-out redirects in `config/initializers/quo_vadis.rb`; they both default to the root route.
-You can also hook into the sign-in and sign-out process if you need to run any other code.

-If you want to add other session management type features, go right ahead: create a `SessionsController` as normal and carry on.

-You can skip the validation of authentication attributes (password etc) by overriding `should_authenticate?` in your model.
-Perhaps only some of the users should be able to sign in, so you don't want to force them to have a password.

-## Sign up / user registration
+## Sign up (directly, without activation)

-Quo Vadis doesn't offer sign-up because that's user management, not authentication.

-However if you have implemented user sign-up yourself, you need to be able to sign in a newly created user.
+When you create a user, you need to sign them in.
 Do this by calling `sign_in(user)` in your controller.
 For example:

     # In your app
     class UsersController < ApplicationController